 Taiwan Black Tea

-In the region surrounding Sun Moon Lake in central Taiwan, black tea was developed for export by Japanese tea growers during their occupation of Taiwan in the years preceding and during WWII.
-In 1925 the Japanese tea research center (on Taiwan) imported tea seeds from Assam, India, with the intent of cultivating tea bushes in Yuchih Township for the purpose of producing black tea for export .
+In the region surrounding this alpine lake, the largest on Taiwan, black tea was developed for export by Japanese tea growers during their occupation of Taiwan in the years preceding and during WWII.

 Black Tea

-2020 Summer Pluck (middle/end of June) -
+Summer Pluck (early June)

 Black Tea

-2020 Early Summer Pluck (June)
+Early Summer Pluck (May/June)